-Before booking any holiday, I always check the hotel reviews, thoroughly, on “Trip Advisor”.
-But, as this was a gift from our son, I didn’t want to do that.
+Before booking any holiday, I always check the hotel reviews thoroughly on “Trip Advisor”.
+But, as this was a gift from my son, I didn’t want to do that.
 I decided to be surprised and take the rough with the smooth.

 As the taxi pulled into the west end of the city, we were immediately impressed with the area.
 It resembled Belgravia in London with its grand old buildings and cobblestoned streets.
 All reservations were allayed when we arrived and saw this elegant hotel.
 It’s situated in a quiet leafy crescent which looked exclusive.

 As we entered the intimate hotel foyer, I couldn’t help but be enchanted by the beautiful architectural features, its calming decor, beautiful ceiling cornice and wooden panelled staircase.